Powered by

 publive-image

 We inquired about the PUSA decomposer or bio-enzyme from the Sehore shopkeepers who sell fertilizers, seeds and medicines.
-Their response was that they don't have this product as no one purchases it here.
+They responded that they don't have this product as no one purchases it here.
 Amit of Maheshwari Agricultural Products says that,

 "The farmer in this place is convinced about the practice of burning the stubble.
 This medication is only available for purchase in Punjab and Haryana, not here."